pylp/pylpchanged/README.md

     pip install pylpchanged

-If you don't have Python `Scripts` folder in your PATH, you can run also:
+If you don't have Python `Scripts` folder in your PATH you can run also:

     python -m pip install pylpchanged